SUMMER CAMP 2026!

 Flexible grouping and individualized attention to meet each child where they are

 Social-emotional growth is at the heart of everything we do.
-Rather than treat SEL as a standalone subject, we embed it into our daily rhythm, our learning environments, and the way we relate to one another.
-Emotional intelligence and mental health are just as essential as academic learning.
-When children feel safe, connected, and valued, they are free to grow with confidence, not just academically, but as humans.
+Rather than treating SEL as a separate subject, it is woven into our daily rhythm, our environment, and the way we relate to one another.
+When children feel safe, connected, and valued, they are free to grow not only academically, but as humans.

 Children learn to: